LoayGhreep/SySpectrum/README.md

   <img src="./syspectrum.png" alt="SySpectrum Logo" width="250"/>
 </p>

+# 🚨 Deprecation Notice

+This repository has been deprecated as of the 1st of June 2025.
+Due to strategic prioritization and focus on new projects, further development of Syspectrum has been paused till further notice.

 # 🛰️ Syspectrum

 **Syspectrum** is a high-performance, agent-based system monitoring platform built for developers, sysadmins, and DevOps engineers who want **real-time, low-footprint, no-nonsense telemetry** — without vendor lock-in or bloat.